sanyen/battery-historian/README.md

 you should run:

-`docker run -p port_number:9999 ghcr.io/sanyen/battery-historian --port 9999`
+`docker run -p 9999:9999 ghcr.io/sanyen/battery-historian`

 Alternatively, you can build it from source: